Mahesazain/UASAlproSEM2/README.md

 ## License

-This project is licensed under the Imagine Dragons License - see the LICENSE.md file for details
+This project is licensed under the Imagine Dragons License.
+All jokes aside www

-## Acknowledgments
+## Notes for this stuff

+use binary search? ionknow what i can use for this? i only use a linear search rather than a book name

 i just wanna sleep